 - Manually – Every doctor’s home office should have a good cross cut shredder.
 This way, you can easily destroy any old paperwork, including old receipts and bank statements, as well as patient files.
-We use the Fellowes H-8cd model .
+We use one by Fellowes.
 We’ve had to return a few different models over the years, so we now stick with Fellowes.
 We only buy them from Good Guys, or Officeworks as we’ve found them very good with returns, in case we should need to send another one back.

 - Digitally – Delete emailed pre-op forms once the operation’s over.
-And empty your computer trash regularly.
+And empty your computer trash and also cache regularly.
 Only keep patient information that you think you’ll need again in the future.

 We’re always surprised at how few people do this.
 It only takes a moment to put a sticker on your belongings.
 Consider the following: